Skip to content

 Pharmacists play a crucial role in assessing whether a patient is a good candidate for HRT.
 This involves reviewing medical history, current health status, and individual symptoms to tailor the therapy appropriately.

-Personalised Therapy
+Personalised therapy

 HRT is not one-size-fits-all.
 Pharmacists work to personalise therapy, ensuring the right type and dosage of HRT is used.
 Regular monitoring and adjustments are essential to address changing needs and minimise risks.